Svenoor/DiceRollGame/README.md

 ## Creation

 - This project was created in Fall 2022, following my first C++ classes.
-It represents an early exploration into programming concepts and the application of C++ in a practical project.
+It represents an early exploration into programming concepts and the application of C++ in a practical project.This project was created as a demonstration of my C++ skills it is a personal project and is not part of any coursework.

 ## How to Use